kylelew30/my-projects/README.md

 --

 ### STAT 365: Statistical Communication
-##### **Project Description:** Analysis on how Religion is Changing in America.
+##### **Project Description:** Analyzed how Religion is Changing in America.
 Used data provided from https://gss.norc.org/, tracking multiple religion related variables across multiple years to answer analytical questions.
 The focus for this project was my ability to effectively interpret and communicate my findings to a non-technical audience.

 ##### **Skills Used:**
 - Data Visualization